analytics-club-iitm/projects-22-23/_pages/ai4ar.md

 # Description

-Ever visualized crazy objects?
-Or have you seen an Avocado-shaped chair?
-Is it possible to generate such images?
-Have you heard of <a href="https://openai.com/blog/dall-e/">DALL·E</a>, which creates images from text captions?
+Have you ever seen an Avocado-shaped armchair? (or something even more bizarre) Is it possible to generate such images?
+Have you heard of <a href="https://openai.com/blog/dall-e/">DALL·E</a>, which creates images from text prompts?
-This project aims to generate realistic 3D object renders (generating the geometry and color of a wide range of objects without 3D supervision) from text descriptions.
-Future works could include focusing on a particular domain like MRI Scans etc.
+This project aims to generate realistic 3D object renders (generating the geometry and color of a wide range of objects without 3D supervision) from textual prompts.
+Future works could include focusing on a particular domain like healthcare (MRI Scans) etc.
 The video below is an example of a 3D render of ‘a robot in the shape of a dog.’

 <p align="center">